 We choose to move onto Satan's ground when we visit a gambling venue, a nightclub, drinking establishment, watch an erotic movie or a violent movie.
 Christians choose to move onto Satan's ground when they habitually engage in cruel gossip and unfairly judge others.
-Specific acts such as this invite Satan in because we gave him the legal right to do that when we moved onto his territory.
+Intentional acts such as this invite Satan in because we give him the legal right to possess us when we move onto his territory.
 Satan is a legal expert - he knows when he has a right.

-Nothing special may happen to us and this emboldens us to do it again and again, not realising the evil spirit has already taken hold of us.
-We become brazen that we got away with it without being struck down.
-Our decline is now rapid.
-Prayer and Bible reading are neglected and within just a few days we are well out to sea - caught in a rip.
+Because nothing special may happen to us, we do it again and again, not realising that the evil spirit has already taken hold of us.
+We become brazen that we get away with it without being struck down.
+Our decline escalates.
+Prayer and Bible reading are neglected and within just a few days we are far out - caught in a rip that rips us.

-The deceitfulness of sin from the master deceiver easily traps any Christian who lets down their guard and who is not daily baptised in the Holy Spirit.
-This is a battleground, not a playground.
-It is a spiritual battle between the Holy Spirit and evil spirits and without the Holy Spirit we will be overcome in an instant.
+The deceitfulness of sin from the master deceiver very easily traps any Christian who lets their guard down and who is not daily baptised in the Holy Spirit.
+The Christian life is a battleground, not a playground.
+It is a spiritual battle between the Holy Spirit and evil spirits, and without the Holy Spirit we will be overcome in an instant.

-Professing Christians can watch a TV program without falling asleep - but if they try to read the Bible they fall asleep within minutes because they have placed themselves on Satan's enchanted ground and their appetite for holiness has weakened.
+Some professing Christians can stay up for hours watching TV shows without falling asleep, but fall asleep within minutes if they try to read the Bible.
+This happens if they have placed themselves on Satan's enchanted ground and in doing that, their appetite for holiness quickly evaporates.

 We must distinguish between a demon possessed person and a ‘demonised’ person.
 The first is in people wholly given over to Satan.
 The second is in believers not yet wholly given over to the Holy Spirit.